 up.
 The AMIs will not be listed in any useful order, so you have to

 look carefully at the names, which contain the dates the AMIs were

-created.
-As of this writing, the most recent ECS-optimzed AMI is
+ECS-optimized AMIs by region.
+As of this writing, the most recent

 In the “Configure details” section, set the “IAM role” of the